MrZainRP/mz-hacks/README.md

 ```

 Please note:

 A. IF YOU ARE RUNNING MZ-BINS YOU DO NOT NEED TO RE-ADD THE "BLANKUSB" - BY DEFAULT, BLANKUSBs ARE FOUND IN BINS;

 B. "TROJAN_USB" AND "CRYPTOSTICK" ARE DEFAULT QB-CORE ITEMS;

 C. "USB2" IS USED BY THE MZ-STOREROBBERY FORK;

-D. "USB3" IS USED BY DRUG RELATED MZ-RESOURCES (E.G. MZ-COKE, MZ-HEROIN, MZ-METH, MZ-LSD)
+D. "USB3" IS USED BY DRUG RELATED MZ-RESOURCES (E.G. MZ-COKE, MZ-HEROIN, MZ-METH, MZ-LSD);

 D. "YELLOWDONGLE" IS USED BY MZ-ATMROBBERY;

 4. If your server does not have any use for some of these USB items please replace them in the config.lua.